-The schools are not only abundant, they are inexpensive as well; with an average tuition of $3,824, it will be less of a burden than in many other states.
+The schools are not only abundant, but they are also inexpensive as well; with an average tuition of $3,824, it will be less of a burden than in many other states.

 If that is not enough, scholarships are widely available, with the usual scholarship award going around $1,566.

-For example, diesel tech students can apply for Oregon Logging Conference Scholarship.
+For example, diesel tech students can apply for the Oregon Logging Conference Scholarship.

-Washington Country Farm Bureau is another great opportunity to get scholarship, offering $1,000.
+Washington Country Farm Bureau is another great opportunity to get a scholarship, offering $1,000.